Mfigueira/money-io-landing/README.md

 ## What is this?

-This is a project I made to apply modern JS (ES6+) concepts.
+This is a project I made to apply DOM manipulation concepts on JavaScript.

 It was based on the lectures of "The Complete JavaScript Course 2021: From Zero to Expert!" by Jonas Schmedtmann

-## Is it hosted somewhere?
+## Can I see it?

-Yup!
-It's uploaded on GH Pages [here](https://mfigueira.github.io/money-io/).
+Yes!
+It's uploaded on GH Pages [here](https://mfigueira.github.io/money-io-landing/).

-Test data:

-- user: ab, PIN: 1111
-- user: jd, PIN: 2222
-- user: jp, PIN: 3333